loren138/getDataProject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The data from step 5 will be returned as the result from the function call.
+(For ease of reading, all column names are in camel case.)

 The function expects that the data folder (UCI HAR Dataset) is in the working directory.